wadadli/webapp/README.md

 # Terraform autosclaing infrastructure
 This repository contains code that will deploy an autoscaling infrastructure on AWS.
-It includes a simple web app that I wrote in rust which will connect to a Amazon Relational Database Service.
+It includes a simple web app that I wrote in rust which will connect to an AWS Relational Database Service.

 The current topology is :